-The average highest and the lowest temperatures in the 6 months were 31.6°C and 18.17°C respectively.
+The mean highest and mean lowest temperatures in the 6 months are 31.6°C and 18.17°C respectively.
 During November to February, the temperature was less than the other months of the year and starts increasing after mid- march.
 The monthly total rainfall, average sunshine hour, temperature during the study period was shown in Appendix I.